alicevision/MeshroomResearch/alab_dataset/README.md

-# ALab 3D Reconstruction Dataset
+# ALab-R 3D Reconstruction Dataset

 For several 3D scene reconstruction tasks, it is difficult to obtain per-pixel-accurate ground truth from real images, along with a mesh wich topology is close to production-level assets.
 We propose this photorealistic synthetic dataset created from the [Animal Logic ALab](https://dpel.aswf.io/alab/) project and rendered using blender.